amurshak/podbeanMCP/README.md

 - Update existing episodes when you need a tweak
 - Delete episodes that didn't quite hit the mark

-### 📁 File Management
+### 📁 File Management (Limited)
-- Get green lights for file uploads to Podbean
+- Get authorization for file uploads to Podbean (presigned URLs)
-- Upload your audio masterpieces and eye-catching images
+- **Note:** Due to STDIO protocol limitations, this server cannot directly upload files
-- Use those uploaded files when creating episodes
+- The server provides the necessary authorization and file keys, but actual file uploads must be handled externally

 ### 📊 Analytics
 - Check out how many downloads your podcast is getting